Prague Experience logoPrague tourist information & travel guide logo

 map showing National Museum in Prague

-The museum's primary focus is the nature and history of the country, although it also stages temporary exhibitions on subjects of international significance, from ancient Egypt to Space.
+The museum's primary focus is the nature and history of the country, although it also stages temporary exhibitions on subjects of international significance, ranging from Ancient Egypt to Space.

 Historical Building of the National Museum

-The main building is a monumental neo-Renaissance structure set in a commanding position at the head of Wenceslas Square.
+The Historical Building of the National Museum is a monumental neo-Renaissance structure set in a commanding position at the head of Wenceslas Square.

-The exhibition rooms lead off the entrance hall and house a stunning natural history collection, featuring fossils, rocks, minerals, meteorites, and animal bones, including the skeleton of a huge fin whale.
+Inside, a grand entrance hall with sweeping staircases, intricate stonework, and beautiful ceiling frescos greets visitors.
+The exhibition rooms that lead off it house a stunning natural history collection of fossils, rocks, minerals, meteorites and animal bones, including the skeleton of a huge fin whale.
 There are also stuffed and life-size models of animals and birds, some of which are prehistoric and extinct, like the woolly mammoth.

-The Historical Building also hosts temporary exhibitions - we list the main ones in Prague events.
+The Historical Building also presents a rolling programme of temporary exhibitions, the best of which are listed in Prague events.

 The Historical Building of the National Museum was constructed between 1818 and 1891 on the site of the former Horse Gate (Wenceslas Square once served as Prague's main horse market).